 Visuals and site flow are a pretty big deal, too.
 During your regular maintenance, check for broken images, outdated graphics and other design elements that can impact your site’s attractiveness.

 As you get started, it’s normal to have lots of questions.
 Here is some information to help you on your journey to build out a website maintenance plan.

 A down server is a much bigger deal than the website being down.
 The server is a larger, more complex, technically intensive thing compared to the site itself (the site is hosted code, and the server is a physical computer that keeps the site live).
 A server under maintenance means the server is taken offline to address a substantial issue.
 Typical circumstances that require server maintenance include physical issues with the server, an operating system that needs to be updated, or a hard drive or memory (RAM) that needs to be physically installed.

+A monthly plan can start at $35 and go up to about $5,000 depending on your service provider and your needs.
 That’s a big range depending on how much you’re doing internally, whether you get a holistic package with other web services, how complex your website is, and a variety of other factors.
-A monthly plan can start at $35 and go up to about $5,000 depending on your service provider and your needs.
-When evaluating a service provider, consider their experience level and reputation as well as their additional package offerings that may streamline your costs and services.
-Often, a holistic approach to website hosting, maintenance, UX and other services can be more cost effective than patchwork service providers and separate plans.
+When evaluating a service provider, consider their experience level, reputation and additional package offerings that may streamline your costs and services.
+Often, a holistic approach to website hosting, maintenance, UX and other services can be more cost-effective than patchwork service providers and separate plans.
 Your website maintenance plan should include the responsible parties for each aspect of your website.

 Have any questions?
 Drop us a line!